-1.1 The types of subject covered by this Practice Note range from unsurfaced gap sites to purpose built multi-storey car parks and park and ride facilities.
+- 1.1 The types of subject covered by this Practice Note range from unsurfaced gap sites to purpose built multi-storey car parks and park and ride facilities.
 For guidance on parking spaces associated with other subjects reference should be made to the relevant Practice Notes for those subjects.
-Additionally, where a car park, or any part of it, is used for an outdoor market or car boot sale, then reference should be made to Commercial Properties Committee Practice Note 12.

-Relevant legislation and case law should be considered when determining if an entry in the valuation roll is appropriate.
+Additionally, where a car park, or any part of it, is used for an outdoor market or car boot sale, then reference should be made to the Valuation of Outdoor Markets/Car Boots Practice Note (Commercial Properties Committee Practice Note 12). - 1.2 Relevant legislation and case law should be considered when determining if an entry in the valuation roll is appropriate.